 We absolutely love Orange Lake Resort!
 It’s an Orlando hidden gem that we’ll keep coming back to year after year.
 As you can tell, we’d highly recommend it for your own summer family vacations.

-With so much room in our villa, lots of activities and restaurants on-site for the days we don’t want to leave the property and being close to our favorite Orlando attractions, it’s a true winner.
+With so much room in our villa, lots of activities, restaurants on-site for the days we don’t want to leave the property and being close to our favorite Orlando attractions, it’s a true winner.

 Our guest bloggers are compensated for their writing contributions and honest opinions.